GoldSim/gspy/docs/README.md

       * **`name`**: A descriptive name for your reference.
       * **`type`**: Can be `"scalar"`, `"vector"`, `"matrix"`, `"timeseries"`, or `"table"` (table only available for outputs).
       * **`dimensions`**: The shape of the data.
 Use `[]` for scalars or scalar time series, `[10]` for a 10-element vector, `[5, 3]` for a 5x3 matrix.
+      * dimensions_from (Optional): For vector and matrix inputs only, this allows you to define dimensions dynamically at runtime.
+Its value is an array of strings that must reference the name of preceding scalar inputs.
+The referenced scalar(s) must be defined as inputs **before** the dynamic array in the inputs list.
+        * For a vector: "dimensions_from": ["vector_size_scalar"]
+        * For a matrix: "dimensions_from": ["row_count_scalar", "col_count_scalar"]
       * **`max_points` / `max_elements`**: Required for dynamic **outputs** `"timeseries"` or `"table"` to pre-allocate memory (only required for outputs from python to GoldSim)

 ### Python Script API